Zenx07/A-Simple-Crypto-Portfolio-/README.md

 # A-Simple-Crypto-Portfolio-
-a crypto portfolio made using python and mysql.
+A crypto portfolio made using python and mysql.
+-Uses coinpaprika api to fetch prices.
+-Python Tkinter for the GUI.
+-Refer mysql.txt for the table structure.